Accommodation in Historic Buildings

 Stammheim

 The historic rooms are located in a former rural manor house dating back to 1684.
-Historic furniture such as a four-poster bed from the early 19th century make the rooms a special feature.
+Historic furniture, such as a four-poster bed from the early 19th century, makes these rooms unique.

 Schwandegg Castle